 No thank you.
-So skip the cream cheese this time around (save it for a caramel apple cheesecake or a chocolate banana cheesecake or a dark chocolate cheesecake!).
+So skip the cream cheese this time around (save it for the yearlong series I’m doing on cheesecakes!).
 Folding in a little whipped cream is all you need for the perfect flavor and texture.

 It’s a little meta, but my favorite thing to dip in cookie dough dip is… more cookies!
 (The actually baked kind.)
 Graham crackers or vanilla wafers are both a fairly neutral flavor that is downright delicious with a big scoop of cookie dough dip.

 Love the salty-sweet combination?
 Pretzel sticks are amazingly delicious!

 Want to add a little fruit?
 Apples in cookie dough dip is an unexpected combination, but the crunchy of the apple is A+ with this.
 Bananas are also good too — and to make them a little firmer, pop banana slices into the freezer for 10 minutes before using them to scoop up some dip.
 And my personal favorite: strawberries!